Skwangles/REGEX-Compiler/src/com/skwangles/README.md

 - [] cannot have 0 or less items i.e. [] is not accepted
 - [a] is accepted - i.e. is translated as (\a), i.e. another way to define a literal
 - **, ??, ++, || are not accepted
-- Wildcard is represented by \t before it is printed as __ in console (can change based on variable)
+- Wildcard is represented *internally* by \t before it is printed as __ in console (can change based on variable)
+- Branch is represented *internally* by \0 before it is printed as an empty string/char
 - As per the specification empty brackets fail ()
 - Error calls System.exit(1) on failure and writes 'This regex can NOT be parsed' to standard out